Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 </p>

-You can provide alternative text (alt text) for non-textual mediums.
-Think images, videos, figures, and more.
+You can provide alternative text (alt text) for non-textual mediums, such as images, videos, figures, and more.

 Alternative text is helpful—among other things—when using a screen reader, on slow connections, using low data mode, or when the link to the source is broken.